3lvis/DATAFilter/README.md

 [![License](https://img.shields.io/cocoapods/l/DATAFilter.svg?style=flat)](http://cocoadocs.org/docsets/DATAFilter)
 [![Platform](https://img.shields.io/cocoapods/p/DATAFilter.svg?style=flat)](http://cocoadocs.org/docsets/DATAFilter)

-Helps you to filter insertions, deletions and updates by comparing your JSON dictionary with your Core Data local objects.
+Helps you filter insertions, deletions and updates by comparing your JSON dictionary with your Core Data local objects.
 It also provides uniquing for you locally stored objects and automatic removal of not found ones.

 ## The magic